wzh-miasanmia/jax_mobo/README.md

 # Project Overview
+## Developer
+Zihao Wang <z.h.wang@tum.de>, master student in Technical University of Munich

 ## Purpose
-The purpose of this repo is to establish the use of Jax and numpy to complete a multi-objective Bayesian optimization problem and for choosding the hyperparameters in the TENO6-DV format in computational fluid dynamics (based on JAX-fluids).
+The purpose of this repo is to establish a multi-objective Bayesian optimization framework and for choosing the hyperparameters in the TENO6-DV format in computational fluid dynamics (based on JAX-fluids).
 ## Description
-This project is divided into three main parts, each residing in its own separate branch:
+This project is divided into five parts, each residing in its own separate branch:

 - **mobo branch**: This branch contains the implementation of Multi-Objective Bayesian Optimization (MOBO) using two different approaches: JAX and NumPy.
 In the `mobo_np` directory, there are some simple test functions used to verify the correctness of the algorithm.